grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/deploying.md

 This guide explains how to use [Tanka](https://tanka.dev/) and [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) to generate Kubernetes YAML manifests from the jsonnet files.

-> **Note**: the instructions in this guide assume that your working directory is the root of the Mimir git repository.

 ## 1. Make sure you have `tanka` and `jb` installed

 Follow the steps at [https://tanka.dev/install](https://tanka.dev/install).
 If you have `go` installed locally you can also use: